logo

 Experience:

-Desiree is regularly instructed and has successfully appeared in the Privy Council in appeals concerning difficuly, complex and interesting points of constitutional and human rights law, whether arising in the context of civil and commercial disputes, criminal appeals or appeals from domestic constitutional claims.
+Desiree is regularly instructed and has successfully appeared in the Privy Council in appeals concerning difficult, complex and interesting points of constitutional and human rights law, whether arising in the context of civil and commercial disputes, or appeals from domestic constitutional claims.

 Desiree is an experienced trial advocate who regularly appears in the High Court, County Court, First Tier (Property Tribunal), and has appeared successfully whilst being unled in the Court of Appeal.
 Through her work as panel counsel for local government, she has regularly appeared unled against silk, and leading seniors.

-She however has particular interests in commercial litigation, property, public procurement, planning, regulatory and judicial review which together now represents a large proportion of her practice.
+Desiree has particular interests in commercial litigation, property, regulatory, judicial review, public procurement, and planning, which together now represents a large proportion of her practice.

 Property: